COVID desk: Information for visitors to The Netherlands

 - Outdoor recreational spaces, such as beaches and city parks, are also open.

-Since the social distancing rule of 1.5 metres no longer applies entry requirements for places where it tends to get busier have changed.
-You need a COVID-19 entry pass to cafes, restaurants, bars, nightclubs and indoor events.
+Everyone aged 13 and over must show a coronavirus entry pass at certain locations, for example, to go to a bar or restaurant, an event, the cinema or theatre, or to a sports match.
 This pass is proof of a negative test result, vaccination or recovery.
-You can also upload these documents to the so-called Dutch CoronaCheck- app and use it as a COVID-19 entry pass.
+You can also upload these documents to the so-called Dutch CoronaCheck- app and use it as a COVID entry pass.
 The app is available for iOS and Android devices.
-Do you prefer a paper version of the COVID-19 entry pass?
+Do you prefer a paper version of the COVID entry pass?
 No problem.
 Go to CoronaCheck.nl/print.
 Don't have a vaccination certificate or recovery certificate?
-Get tested free of charge at least 24 hours in advance via testvoortoegang.nl.
+Get tested free of charge at least 24 hours in advance via testenvoortoegang.nl.
+Everyone aged 14 and over must also show a valid form of ID along with their coronavirus entry pass such as a passport or driving license.